raitechnology/h3/dev-docs/RFCs/v4.0.0/names_for_concepts_types_functions.md

     - each base cell has a "base cell number" (0--121), which is encoded into the `H3Index` representation of every H3 cell
     - there is a one-to-one correspondence between the "base cell number" and the `H3Index` representation of resolution `0` cells
         + e.g., base cell 0 has `H3Index` hexadecimal representation `'8001fffffffffff'`
+- **boundary**:
+    - all or part of the list of lat/lng points that enclose an H3 cell
+    - may include more than 6 points in the case that a cell is not a geometric hexagon, such as when a hexagon crosses an icosahedron boundary
+    - may also be used to describe the boundary between two geometric cells, as in the case of an edge
+    - represented in the H3 codebase with the `CellBoundary` struct (previously `GeoBoundary` before v4.0)
+- `H3_NULL`;
+    - equivalent to `0` and guaranteed to never be a valid `H3Index` (even after any future H3 **modes** are added)
+    - returned by functions to denote an error, or to denote missing data in arrays of `H3Index`
+    - analogous to `NaN` in floating point

 ### Use of "hex", "hexagon", "cell", "pentagon", etc.